azathought/azathought.github.io/_posts/2019-10-04-Tomb-of-Annihilation-Review.md

 ### It has a great 'destination' setting

 The land of Chult is a peninsula south-west of the original "Sword Coast" location of Ed Greenwood Forgotten Realms setting.
-Forgotten Realms is often called "Kitchen Sink Fantasy," as it lacks focus preferring to make a place for every possible morsel of D&D content rather than doing fewer things and doing them well.
-I remember when I was hesitant to run a game in the mid 90's when I thought the 10 year old setting had too much lore.
+Forgotten Realms is often called "Kitchen Sink Fantasy," as it makes a place for every possible morsel of D&D content and high magic fantasy trope rather than doing fewer things and doing them well.
+I remember when I was hesitant to run a game in the mid 90's because I thought the 10 year old setting had too much lore.
 Twenty years later and that has only gotten worse.
-The risk of having too much setting back story is that the focus of the game can quickly become about the setting and the NPCs rather than the players themselves and the adventures they are having, especially when some of the players have read the books or played the video games the share the world of the adventure module.
+The risk of having too much setting back story is that the focus of the game can quickly become about the setting and the NPCs rather than the players themselves and the adventures they are having, especially when some of the players have read the books or played the video games that share the world of the adventure module.

 By having the entire adventure take palce in the Dinosaur and Zombie infesed peninsula of Chult, players are removed from their preconceptions of standard Tolkien-ish medieval or proto-renaissance social structures without having to grapple with anything too disorienting.
 Chult is high theme, backing up style with substance (Dinosaurs everywhere!).
 While part of the Forgotten Realms, Chult is a richer and more exciting setting than I'm used to from D&D adventure modules since the heyday of the 2nd edition setting explosion.